fmotalleb/scrapper-go/DOCUMENTATION.md

 - click: ".a"
   if: "'.some-selector' | query.exists"
 ```

-**Logic:**

-1. It looks for an `if` key in the step's configuration.
-2. If `if` is not present, it proceeds to the next middleware in the chain.
-3. If `if` is present, it evaluates the condition string.
-The string can contain templates and uses the `query` language to evaluate conditions on the page.
+The `if` condition is a powerful expression that can use templates and the custom `query` language to check for the existence of elements, their attributes, and more.
+Execution proceeds only if the condition evaluates to `true`.
-4. If the condition evaluates to `true`, it proceeds with the execution of the step.
-5. If the condition evaluates to `false`, it returns an `errTestFailed`, and the step (and its subsequent middlewares) are not executed.

 ---

 ### `mid_11_loop.go`

-This middleware allows a set of nested steps to be executed multiple times, either for a fixed number of iterations or over a list of items.
+Executes a set of nested steps multiple times.

 **YAML Configuration:**

 **1. Fixed Number of Iterations:**
+The `loop-key` (`index` here) holds the current iteration number.
 ```yaml
 - loop: "3"
   loop-key: "index" # Optional, defaults to "item"